Pronto-am/MobileBundle/UPGRADE_GUIDE.md

 Run `composer update`.

-### Upgrade package config
+### Upgrade config

 The newly required oauth2 bundle requires configuration in your `packages` dir.
 Replace the contents of the created file with:
 Modify the locations of the private and public keys to your needs.
-Also make sure your `.env` file contains the `OAUTH2_ENCRYPTION_KEY` key.

 ```yaml
 trikoder_oauth2: